General settings of form component

 Prefix

-This option is used to define the text which is shown before the input field.
-For example, using 'DKK' for currency.
+This option is used to define the text which is shown before the input field, for example, 'DKK' for currency.

 Suffix

-This option is used to define the text which is shown after the input field.
-For example, using '%' for percentage.
+This option is used to define the text which is shown after the input field, for example, '%' for percentage.

 Custom CSS Class

-You can add custom CSS class to apply the styling and formatting to the component.
+You can add a custom CSS class to apply styling and formatting to the component.
 You may add multiple class names separated by a space.

 Tab Index

-This option is used to define the order of the focused fields when the end-user presses the Tab keyboard.
+This option is used to define the order in which fields are focused when the end-user presses the Tab key.
 If the tab index is filled, the default tab order of the form will be overridden.

 Autocomplete

 This option is enabled by default.
-This option is used to indicate whether the input fields will automatically populate data from values previously entered by the user dictated by the cache of the user's browser.
-Input the off value inside the setting field to disable.
+It indicates whether the input fields will automatically populate data from values previously entered by the user, based on the cache of the user's browser.
+Enter the value off in the setting field to disable it.

 Hidden

-This option is used to hide the field from the rendered form at the view of end-users.
-However, a hidden field is still a part of the form JSON.
-You can use it in combination with the dependency rule of visibility and accessibility.
+This option is used to hide the field from the rendered form in the view of end-users.
+However, a hidden field is still part of the form JSON.
+You can use it in combination with the visibility and accessibility dependency rule.

-Given the example that the Auxiliary documents field is hidden by default, and is only displayed, enabled, and required if the value of Project duration field is longer than 6 months.
+For example, the Auxiliary documents field is hidden by default, and is only displayed, enabled, and required if the value of the Project duration field is longer than 6 months.
 In this case, the Hidden checkbox in the configuration of the Auxiliary documents field should be ticked.

 Hide Label

 Tick this checkbox if you want to hide the label of this component.
-After the checkbox is ticked, the field label is still displayed in the design mode, and will be hidden on the rendered form at the view of end-users.
+After the checkbox is ticked, the field label is still displayed in design mode, but will be hidden on the rendered form in the view of end-users.

 Show Word counter